AlgoMaster Logo

 Intuition

-The sum of a subarray from index i+1 to index j can be written as prefixSum[j] - prefixSum[i].
-If we want this to equal k, we need prefixSum[i] = prefixSum[j] - k.
-So as we walk through the array building up our prefix sum, at each position j we ask: "How many times have I seen a prefix sum equal to currentPrefixSum - k?"
+The sum of a subarray from index i+1 to index j equals prefixSum[j] - prefixSum[i].
+For this to equal k, we need prefixSum[i] = prefixSum[j] - k.
+So as we walk through the array building up the prefix sum, at each position j we count how many earlier prefix sums equal currentPrefixSum - k.

 Algorithm